pmalhaire/making_a_comic/time_and_money.md

 Lenny is broke and does not know how to handle it.
 He cames across his old friend Sally.
-Sally tells Lenny that she quitted her job to open a restaurant.
+Sally tells Lenny that she divied the money she got left in twelve to open a restorant in one year.
-Lenny asks Sally how she manages money with no income.
 Inspired by Sally Lenny tries to solve his money problems with better accounting.

 One week later Lenny realize that even with accounting his money problem is not solved.